Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

 While Outlook 2013 and earlier can't handle embedded images when composing HTML e-mails, there is no problem when composing e-mails in RTF format (and TXT, of course).
 There is also no problem receiving e-mails containing signatures with embedded images.

-Setting DoNotEmbedImagesInHTML as well as UseHTMTemplates to true is currently not supported.
-If you have a need for this scenario, please open a new issue on GitHub.

 Default value: `$false`
 # 3. Outlook signature path
 The Outlook signature path is retrieved from the users registry, so the script is language independent.